 Spanish, for me, seemed very easy and fast after learning French (my L2).
 However, with Dutch and other non-Romance languages I’ve dabbled in, I’ve found them to be just as difficult as when I started with French.
 The only advantage I have is that I know I can do it because I’ve done it before!

 So, if you’re in the midst of choosing an L3, pay attention to language families.
 Research them.
 Compare and contrast!
 The Foreign Service Institute (FSI) has compiled a chart of the hours it takes native English speakers to learn certain popular languages.
 And, to give you an idea of how languages can be related, here’s a graphic of the Indo-European language family, which includes most European and some Asian languages.
-You don’t have to go with the most related language (I think interest and passion are far more important), but knowing how language families work can let you know ahead of time about any problems you might have.
+Knowing how language families work can let you know ahead of time about any problems you might have.

 There you have it!